Reading Time: 11 minutes read

 a.
 To do this manually, simply drag the corners of the image to resize the photo.

 b.
 To do this automatically, select your preferred aspect ratio.

 Feeling proud of your new crop?
 Turn it into a beautiful photo gift with Motif.

 Transform your newly cropped images into photo gifts with the Motif app.
+From photo cards, to photo calendars and photo books, discover why Motif is rated the #1 Apple Photo Book App on the market.
 Download from the App store today.